Articles | Volume 11, issue 11

 Short summary

-Using a comprehensive set of simulations with the Max Planck Institute for Meteorology Earth System Model, we disentangle and quantify the impacts of a disintegrated Greenland Ice Sheet on the global climate, including the deep ocean.
-We find that most of the climate response is driven by Greenland’s lower elevation and enhanced by changed surface-properties, although regional differences exist.
-The altered climate conditions constrain a potential ice-sheet regrowth to high-bedrock elevations.
+Using a comprehensive set of simulations with the Max Planck Institute for Meteorology Earth System Model, we disentangle and quantify the impacts of a disintegrated Greenland Ice Sheet (GrIS) on the global climate, including the deep ocean.
+We find most of the climate response is driven by Greenland’s lower elevation and enhanced by changed surface properties, although regional differences exist.
+Despite the confinement of most responses to the Arctic, the GrIS also influences remote climates.

 Katharina D. Six, Uwe Mikolajewicz, and Gerhard Schmiedl